Richard Marius: Al Gore–Israel controversy

 In 1995, Vice President Al Gore personally offered Marius a White House speechwriting position heading into the 1996 presidential campaign.
 Marius had previously written, without pay, several speeches for his fellow Tennessee native, including a 1993 Madison Square Garden oration for the fiftieth anniversary of the Warsaw Ghetto Uprising and parts of Gore's 1994 Harvard commencement address attacking the "culture of cynicism".
-Marius accepted the offer to join the White House, took an eighteen-month leave of absence from Harvard, rented out his home, and prepared to move to Washington, DC.
+Marius accepted the offer to join the White House, took an eighteen-month leave of absence from Harvard, rented out his home, and prepared to move to Washington, D.C.
 But Gore rescinded the offer after New Republic editor-in-chief and part-time Harvard social studies lecturer Martin Peretz pressured the vice president to reverse Marius' hiring.

 In a favorable 1992 review of the book A Season of Stones: Living in a Palestinian Village by Helen Winternitz, Marius had written this in Harvard's alumni magazine:

 Many Israelis, the Holocaust fresh in their memory, believe that that horror gives them the right to inflict horror on others.
-Winternitz's account of the brutality of the Shin Bet, the Israeli secret police, is eerily similar to the stories of the Gestapo... —arbitrary arrests in the middle of the night, imprisonment without trial, beatings, refined tortures, murder, punishment of the families of suspects.
+Winternitz's account of the brutality of the Shin Bet, the Israeli secret police, is eerily similar to the stories of the Gestapo ... arbitrary arrests in the middle of the night, imprisonment without trial, beatings, refined tortures, murder, punishment of the families of suspects.

-Peretz, a passionate supporter of Israel, sent Gore a copy of the 1992 review, accusing Marius of anti-Semitism.
+Peretz, a passionate supporter of Israel, sent Gore a copy of the 1992 review, accusing Marius of antisemitism.
 He told Gore, his former student when Gore was an undergraduate at Harvard, to reverse the hiring; Gore complied.
 According to press accounts, a Gore staffer called Marius and asked him to announce that he had changed his mind about accepting the position.
 But when reporters called him, Marius declined to pretend that the decision had been his.